hmrc/push-pull-notifications-api/resources/public/api/conf/1.0/docs/overview.md

 You will need a Box Identifier to use this endpoint.
 A Box Identifier is made available by the HMRC API you are using.

+## Acknowledging notifications

+If you wish to update the notifications you can call the acknowledge endpoint

 ## Processing notifications

 The notifications process is different for each HMRC API that creates notifications.